tjnowak/ConvolutionalNeuralNetworks/README.md

 * [Results](README.md#results)

 ## Introduction
-As part of a group project, I experimented with a type of [deep learning](https://www.sas.com/en_us/insights/analytics/deep-learning.html) algorithm used for image classification known as a [convolutional neural network (CNN)](https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/).
+I experimented with a type of [deep learning](https://www.sas.com/en_us/insights/analytics/deep-learning.html) algorithm used for image classification known as a [convolutional neural network (CNN)](https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/).
 I attempted to build and train a CNN that accurately classifies tree leaves by genus.
 I created two CNNs using two different techniques: a model from scratch and a model based on an existing, pre-trained CNN ([transfer learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/)).

 ## Resources Used
 * [Anaconda](https://www.anaconda.com/distribution/) - Python 2.7 distribution used for machine learning